klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/StackSpoofing/readme.md

 A stack spoofing PoC that gained huge attention from the community was made by [Mariusz Banach][7], called [ThreadStackSpoofer][17].
 This tool attempted to spoof the call stack of a thread during sleep.
-However, in contrast with what FOLIAGE implemented, this tool is not really performing a "Spoofing" of the call stack, but rather changing the return address and zeroing out the call stack of the thread before that, then restoring it after sleep.
+This POC implements a type of stack spoofing known as Stack Truncation, which consist in changing the caller address using a trampoline and zeroing out its return address, then restoring it after sleep.

 The major drawbacks of this "call stack hiding" technique are: